rocdoc2/fe3h-discord-builds/Leonie-Bow-Knight.md

 __Rank Priorities__ <br>
 C bows -> C lances -> E+ flying -> D+ axes -> advanced class ranks -> B authority -> A bows -> riding rank for bow knight if you lack it.

 When you're done with these consider A authority, A+ riding, and A+ or S bows.
+Wyvern lord ranks are pretty good.
+You can go wyvern lord instead of bow knight if you like.

 __Skill Loadout__
 - Bow prowess